MichaelCM7/Youtube-Clone/README.md

-# Getting Started with Create React App
+# Youtube Clone With React - By Michael and Wendy

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).